vonhathanh/ForexBot/README.md

 - Write unit test
 - Implement weight initialization
 ## Dones
+- Force all source codes to use relative file path while running
 - Use heiken-ashi candle
 - Normalize reward and other input features (done)
 - Using news data as feature, we must calculate avg time the market is affected by